Creaton

-Creaton is a village and civil parish in West Northamptonshire, England.
+Creaton is a village and civil parish in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.

 Location

 The village is 8 mi north-west of the town of Northampton and 18 mi south-east of the city of Leicester, along the A5199, formerly designated as the A50 trunk road.
 The road is known as Welford Road in the village and runs along the top of the ridge on which the village stands giving it extensive views east and west.
 About 5 mi north on the road the A5199 connects with the A14 trunk road, a dual carriageway connecting the M1 and M6 motorways from the Catthorpe Interchange with Kettering, Cambridge, Ipswich and the port of Felixstowe.

 Governance

 The village has its own Parish Council and is part of Daventry Parliamentary Constituency.
 The Daventry constituency has been represented by a member of the Conservative Party since 1974.

 The village is currently governed by West Northamptonshire council.
 Before local government changes the local district council was Daventry District Council where Creaton was in Spratton ward together with the villages of Cottesbrooke, Spratton itself and surrounding rural areas.
 The village was in the Northamptonshire County Council area.

+On 25 March 1884 the parish of Little Creaton was abolished and merged with Creaton.